MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-predefined-dynamic-text.md

 > [!div class="mx-imgBorder"]
 > ![locale and time zone](media/real-time-marketing-locale-and-time-zone.png "locale and time zone")

-### Using data that is reached by traversing a 1-to-many relation
+### Using data that are reached by traversing a 1-to-many relation

 > [!TIP]
 > How to enable the preview for more data for personalization